sisby-folk/surveyor/README.md

 <details>
 <summary>Click to show the map mod guide</summary>

+Quick reminder that surveyor **replaces your existing world scanning logic**<br/>
+You should never need to look at the currently loaded chunks - if you do, let us know and we'll see if surveyor can be extended!

 #### Initial Setup

 Tune into loading via `SurveyorEvents.Register.clientWorldLoad` - this will trigger as soon as the client world has access to surveyor data.
 Keep in mind that the **client player may not exist yet**.